hawky358/ha_creality_ws/README.md

-Here’s the updated **README.md** draft with that note clearly included.
-You can place it under **Status / Testing** so potential contributors see it immediately:

----

 # Creality WebSocket Integration for Home Assistant

 This custom [Home Assistant](https://www.home-assistant.io/) integration provides **native, low-latency WebSocket control and telemetry** for Creality K-series and compatible 3D printers.
 It exposes the printer’s live state, sensors, controls, and camera stream to Home Assistant and includes a ready-to-use Lovelace card for printer monitoring.